-Topical numbing cream can be used to decrease superficial skin discomfort, but this does not usually penetrate deeply enough into the tissues to provide maximum pain control for the procedure.
+Topical numbing cream can be used to decrease superficial skin discomfort.
+This does not usually penetrate deeply enough into the tissues to provide maximum pain control for the procedure.
 It can provide some relief from the injection pain of the local anesthesia that is commonly administered to maximize procedural pain control.

-Topical cream takes 15-20 minutes to penetrate the skin for maximum effect.
+Topical cream takes 15 to 20 minutes to penetrate the skin for maximum effect.
 Because it is water soluble, it is easily washed away prematurely with urination or accidentally wiped away by the diaper if not covered.
 The cream can cause temporary skin swelling and irritation that may slightly distort anatomy during the circumcision.

-Injection of local anesthesia into and around the penis is usually recommended for maximum pain control during newborn circumcision.
+For maximum pain control, injection of local anesthesia into and around the penis is usually recommended.
 The care provider will most likely use lidocaine or bupivacaine.
-This local anesthesia should be injected through a very fine needle into the dorsal penile nerves (base of the penis nearest the abdomen) and ideally, it should also be injected all around the superficial base of the penis (a circular ‘ring block’).
+Let’s get technical for a moment!
+The local anesthesia should be injected through a very fine needle into the dorsal penile nerves (at the base of the penis nearest the abdomen).
+Ideally, it should also be injected all around the superficial base of the penis (a circular ‘ring block’).

 Lidocaine numbs more quickly, but bupivacaine lasts longer.
-It is very important to allow a few minutes to pass after the injection before starting the procedure to ensure the local injections have taken effect.
+After injection, it is very important to allow a few minutes to ensure the local injections have taken effect before starting the procedure.

-Ideally, circumcision should take no longer than 10-15 minutes.
-Of course, a shorter procedure will not only lessen the discomfort of the procedure itself but also decrease the time your baby is restrained and exposed.
+Ideally, the circumcision should take no longer than 10-15 minutes.
+Of course, a shorter procedure will lessen the discomfort of the procedure itself.
+It will also decrease the time your baby is restrained and exposed.

-After the procedure, holding, swaddling, and feeding will comfort your child.
-Unless instructed otherwise, you should not aggressively wipe or scrub the circumcision site, as this will only cause more discomfort and is usually unnecessary since infection is very rare.
+After the procedure, spend time holding, swaddling, and feeding to comfort your baby.
+Unless you are instructed otherwise, don’t aggressively wipe or scrub the circumcision site.
+This will only cause more discomfort.
+It is usually unnecessary, since infection is very rare.

-Rarely, additional acetaminophen (Tylenol) doses may be needed intermittently for several days to provide relief.
+Rarely, you may have to give him additional acetaminophen (Tylenol®) doses on and off for a few days.
 Refer to our Care section for more information.